chocoteam/choco-solver/bin/README.md

 Release process
 ===============

-Choco3 is an open-source Java library for Constraint Programming.
+Choco-solver is an open-source Java library for Constraint Programming.

 This document reports the release process.